What Is a Bungalow Style House? (Updated for 2025)

 What Makes a House a Bungalow?

-If you long for a simpler time where neighbors sat on the front porch and chatted about the weather, a bungalow is probably the perfect choice for you.
-Based on how popular they’ve always been, you shouldn’t have any problems finding one to love.
+If you long for a simpler time when neighbors used to sit on the front porch and chatted about the weather, this style is the perfect choice for you.
+Based on their continued popularity, you shouldn’t have any problems finding a craftsman-style home to love.

 Did you enjoy this post?
 Join the Renovated community!